 The toolkit used to create the catalog is a well documented open source project.

-It is easy to create new visualizations using point charges, Gaussian surfaces, charged planes and charged spheres.
+It is easy to create new visualizations using point charges, charge distributions, Gaussian surfaces, and even arbitrary vector fields.

 These open source offerings are a small sample of what is possible.
 Additional options include more interactivity such as moving charges and Gaussian surfaces, or more applications ranging from calculus to electrodynamics and quantum mechanics.
 There are also fascinating applications of visualization in art and architecture.
 If we can help with integration or custom content, don't hesitate to contact us.